MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/mobile/mobile-apps-launch-item.md

 ## Change your launch item

-If you want to change your launch item, just open the desired item and mark it as [described above](#set-up-a-launch-item).
+If you want to change your launch item, just open the new desired item and set it as the launch item as [described above](#set-up-a-launch-item).
 The previous item will automatically be removed as the launch item.

 ## Remove your launch item